EthereumAIFoundation/explorer/web3j-app/docs/source/transactions.rst

 Offline transaction signing
 ---------------------------

-If you'd prefer not to manage your own Ethereum client, or do not want to provide wallet details such as your password to an Ethereum client, then offline transaction signing is the way to go.
+If you'd prefer not to manage your own EthereumAI client, or do not want to provide wallet details such as your password to an EthereumAI client, then offline transaction signing is the way to go.

-Offline transaction signing allows you to sign a transaction using your Ethereum Ethereum wallet within web3j, allowing you to have complete control over your private credentials.
-A transaction created offline can then be sent to any Ethereum client on the network, which will propagate the transaction out to other nodes, provided it is a valid transaction.
+Offline transaction signing allows you to sign a transaction using your EthereumAI EthereumAI wallet within web3j, allowing you to have complete control over your private credentials.
+A transaction created offline can then be sent to any EthereumAI client on the network, which will propagate the transaction out to other nodes, provided it is a valid transaction.

 You can also perform out of process transaction signing if required.
 This can be achieved by